TikTok's ban won't protect Americans from China, according to Trump. He might be right

 Trump reiterates concerns over TikTok, citing national security risks and potential Chinese surveillance.
 His 2020 executive order sought to ban the app over data privacy threats, a stance echoed by bipartisan lawmakers.
 Federal agencies have since restricted TikTok use, and a Supreme Court-backed law now mandates ByteDance to divest or face a ban.

-In response to national security worries about TikTok, President Donald Trump said on Wednesday, "Is it that important for China to be spying on young people? on young children viewing bizarre videos?"
+Former U.S. President Donald Trump has reignited discussions on the security concerns surrounding TikTok, questioning whether China’s government is using the platform for espionage.
+Speaking on Wednesday, Trump remarked, "Is it that important for China to be spying on young people?
+On young children viewing bizarre videos?"

 What's Your Reaction?